mikkosyrja/kuxaku/README.md

 >
 > -- <https://twitter.com/Nfarmerlinguist/status/692757569236959232>

-Solar System object location calculation and map creation for The Expanse role-playing game.
+This is a Solar System object location calculation and map creation for The Expanse role-playing game.
 Program uses real orbit data from NASA, but not real year 2357 locations.
 For background and examples, see: [background.md](background.md)

 Latest changes can be found from [CHANGELOG.md](CHANGELOG.md)